-With the introduction of the CPA Evolution model in January 2024, the CPA Exam will be undergoing major changes.
-The aim is to cover topics that are becoming increasingly important in the accounting and finance world and better prepare new CPAs for this evolving career landscape.
+The CPA exam has evolved.
+At Surgent, we aim is to cover topics that are becoming increasingly important in the accounting and finance world and better prepare new CPAs for this evolving career landscape.

-The following seven points about the new CPA Exam have been verified by the AICPA and NASBA.
+The following six points about the CPA Exam have been verified by the AICPA and NASBA.

 1. Students can change disciplines at any point.

-The updated CPA Exam requires candidates to pass three core sections and one discipline section.
-Exam candidates can select from three discipline exam options: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC) or Tax Compliance and Planning (TCP).
+The CPA exam requires candidates to pass three core sections and one discipline section.
+Exam candidates can select from the following three discipline exam options: Business Analysis and Reporting (BAR), Information Systems and Controls (ISC) or Tax Compliance and Planning (TCP).
 If you’re scheduled to take a particular discipline exam and then decide to change to a different subject, you absolutely can.

 1. Technology, digital acumen and data analytics are now core components across all sections.